bevacqua/dragula/readme.markdown

 # Support

-There's now a dedicated support channel in Slack.
-Visit [this page][21] to get an invite.
-Support requests won't be handled through the repository anymore.
+We have a [dedicated support channel in Slack][24].
+See [this issue][21] to get an invite.
+Support requests won't be handled through the repository.

 # License